 The course will start with the overarching assumptions about the SFL model of language as social semiotic and then explore its specific theoretical constructs, such as genre, register, metafunctions, and the grammatical systems that are used to encode them.
 Three fundamental questions will underlie our exploration: How is language structured for use?
 What choices do language users make?
 How do these choices function in various contexts of use?
 Throughout the course, participants will be discussing studies that demonstrate how the analytical constructs and tools can be applied to the analysis of language data in various contexts.
 We will examine studies of oral and written texts in diverse registers and genres, aspects of second language acquisition at various educational and performance levels, second/foreign language pedagogy, curriculum development, teacher education, and assessment.
 Those interested in literary texts will discover how the approach can shed new light on the study of literature as a phenomenon of languaging in a particular way.

 This graduate seminar will engage in a threefold examination of drama in the long eighteenth century: as a site of theoretical inquiry, as a field of literary praxis and as a mode of theatrical performance.
-Through analyses of texts from the early Enlightenment to the so-called Classical period, the seminar will address the following questions: Why does drama hold such pride of place in eighteenth-century aesthetics (and in accounts of eighteenth-century literary history)?
+Through analyses of texts from the early Enlightenment to the so-called Classical period, the seminar will address the following questions: Why does drama hold such pride of place in eighteenth-century German aesthetics (and in accounts of eighteenth-century German literary history)?
 How do eighteenth-century intellectuals think through the relationship between dramatic form and the social world?
-How, when, and why do they call upon (or abandon) Aristotelian drama theory?
-What are the consequences of theoretical and practical interventions such as the banning of the Hanswurst, the establishment of standing theaters, and the publication of Lessing's Hamburgische Dramaturgie?
-Finally, how do eighteenth-century dramas generate, critique, and transform images of gender and the family?
+How do ideas about ‘nation’ and ‘Germanness’ figure into this discussion?
+Finally, how do eighteenth-century dramas generate, critique, and transform notions of gender, sexuality, marriage, family, class, and race?

 This reading-intensive graduate seminar explores a pervasive trend in contemporary literature: the blurring of the distinction between fictional and autobiographical texts.
 Following a brief introduction to the history of autobiography in German literature (Goethe, Jean Paul), the course covers works by important contemporary authors and explores how, in the narration of individual life stories, these authors rely on the rhetorical tools of fiction.